16 ways parents can be involved in the classroom this school year

-"Kids need to see school as a place where their efforts lead to success -- their investment in school increases when they know their parents and school staff are on the same team, ready and willing to help them should they need it," Dillon says.
+"Kids need to see school as a place where their efforts lead to success — their investment in school increases when they know their parents and school staff are on the same team, ready and willing to help them should they need it," Dillon says.

-"As a working parent, I do have to free up some time to stay up to speed with what is happening in my child's life and school activities," Robinson says.
+Even the busiest families can get involved.
+Ask Sue Robinson of the National PTA.
+"As a working parent, I do have to free up some time to stay up to speed with what is happening in my child's life and school activities," says Robinson.

 Determine the amount of time you can realistically devote to your child's school and find an activity that fits your schedule.
 Here are a few examples for inspiration:

 If you have 3 hours a day to spare: